-After final grades are processed, they are viewable and printable at my.scranton.edu through the student's Self Service account.
-A student may also grant third party access to grades and/or additional information from his/her Self Service account.
+After final grades are processed, they are viewable and printable at my.scranton.edu through the student's Student Profile Card.
+In the left-hand navigation bar, click View Grades and select desired term.
+A student may also grant third party access to grades and/or additional information from his/her Manage Your Personal Information card.
+Students can click "proxy information".
 If a student needs an official final grade report sent to his/her home address (for purposes such as employer's tuition reimbursement), instructions for submitting this request may be found on the Registrar's website at www.scranton.edu/registrar under the link, Requesting Transcripts & Grade Reports.

-Mid-term grades are submitted by faculty for all first year students and for those upperclassmen with deficient grades.
-Students may access mid-term grades through their Self Service accounts in the my.scranton portal.
+Mid-term grades are submitted by faculty for all first-year students and for those upperclassmen with deficient grades.
+Students may access mid-term grades through their my.scranton.edu portal.
+Click Student Profile card.
+In the left-hand navigation bar, click View Grades.